Levsha-cc/noverify/README.md

 By default, "embedded" phpstorm-stubs are used.
 If there is some error during the NoVerify run, like "failed to load embedded stubs", try to provide explicit (non-empty) `-stubs-dir` argument.
 That argument expects a path to a cloned phpstorm-stubs repository.
-You can use either the [upstream version](https://github.com/JetBrains/phpstorm-stubs) or [VKCOM fork](https://github.com/VKCOM/phpstorm-stubs) that contains several fixes that are important for static analysis.
+You can use either the [upstream version](https://github.com/JetBrains/phpstorm-stubs) or [Levsha-cc fork](https://github.com/Levsha-cc/phpstorm-stubs) that contains several fixes that are important for static analysis.

 Running NoVerify with custom phpstorm-stubs can look like this: